 But Apple gained 3.9 per cent, along with Dow components Microsoft (+2.4 per cent) and IBM and Procter & Gamble (both up 1.9 per cent).

-Bond prices rose.
-The yield on the 10-year US Treasury dipped to 2.87 per cent from 2.88 per cent Thursday, while the 30-year fell to 3.87 per cent from 3.90 per cent.
+Bond prices were mixed.
+The yield on the 10-year US Treasury rose to 2.68 per cent from 2.67 per cent Friday, while the 30-year held steady at 3.46 per cent.
 Bond prices and yields move inversely.